Stinkers/PiFMRDS-Extra/README.md

 Pi-FM-RDS, depends on the `sndfile` library.
 To install this library on Debian-like distributions, for instance Raspbian, run `sudo apt-get install libsndfile1-dev`.

 Pi-FM-RDS also depends on the Linux `rpi-mailbox` driver, so you need a recent Linux kernel.
-The Raspbian releases from August 2015 have this.
+The Raspbian releases have this starting from August 2015.

-**Important.** The binaries compiled for the Raspberry Pi 1 are not compatible with the Raspberry Pi 2, and conversely.
+**Important.** The binaries compiled for the Raspberry Pi 1 are not compatible with the Raspberry Pi 2/3, and conversely.
 Always re-compile when switching models, so do not skip the `make clean` step in the instructions below!

 Clone the source repository and run `make` in the `src` directory: